adlnet/xAPI-Spec/xAPI-Communication.md

 ###### <a name="2.7.s2"></a>Details

-The semantics of the request are driven by the profileId parameter.
+The semantics of the request are driven by the "profileId" parameter.
 If it is included, the GET method will act upon a single defined document identified by "profileId".
-Otherwise, GET will return the available Ids.
+Otherwise, GET will return the available ids.

 ###### <a name="2.7.s3"></a>Single Document (PUT | POST | GET | DELETE)
 Example resource endpoint: http://example.com/xAPI/activities/profile